Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 Before you can run the Sikulix Jobs that will install Notes.
 You will need to place the Installer Files into their respective installation folders in the Vagrant Share folder.

 #### Notes 9
-- Place the Base Installer EXE into Vagrant Shared folder, specfically: projectFolder/conf/AppInstall/ND9/base/
+- Place the Base Installer EXE into Vagrant Shared folder, on the host it would be: projectFolder/conf/AppInstall/ND9/base/
-- Place the latest Fix Pack Installer EXE into the Vagrant Shared Foldder, specfically: projectFolder/conf/AppInstall/ND9/FP/
+- Place the latest Fix Pack Installer EXE into the Vagrant Shared Foldder,  on the host it would be: projectFolder/conf/AppInstall/ND9/FP/
-- Place the latest Hot Fix Installer EXE into the Vagrant Shared Foldder, specfically: projectFolder/conf/AppInstall/ND9/HF/
+- Place the latest Hot Fix Installer EXE into the Vagrant Shared Foldder,  on the host it would be: projectFolder/conf/AppInstall/ND9/HF/

 #### Notes 10
-- Place the Base Installer EXE into Vagrant Shared folder, specfically: projectFolder/conf/AppInstall/ND10/base/
+- Place the Base Installer EXE into Vagrant Shared folder,  on the host it would be: projectFolder/conf/AppInstall/ND10/base/
-- Place the latest Fix Pack Installer EXE into the Vagrant Shared Foldder, specfically: projectFolder/conf/AppInstall/ND10/FP/
+- Place the latest Fix Pack Installer EXE into the Vagrant Shared Foldder,  on the host it would be: projectFolder/conf/AppInstall/ND10/FP/
-- Place the latest Hot Fix Installer EXE into the Vagrant Shared Foldder, specfically: projectFolder/conf/AppInstall/ND10/HF/
+- Place the latest Hot Fix Installer EXE into the Vagrant Shared Foldder, on the host it would be: projectFolder/conf/AppInstall/ND10/HF/

 Once you have placed the files into the respective folders.
 You will then use a browser on your Host Machine, and navigate to http://IP.IN.HOST.YML:8080 which will show Jenkins and a list of Jobs that can be ran.